-This EXECUTIVE EMPLOYMENT AGREEMENT (this “Agreement”) is made as of the 2nd day of October, 2017 (the “Effective Date”), by and between LEGACY EDUCATION ALLIANCE, INC., a Nevada corporation, with an address of 1612 E. Cape Coral Parkway, Cape Coral, FL 33904 (the “Company”) and Fredrick Dummar (the “Executive”).
+This EXECUTIVE EMPLOYMENT AGREEMENT (this “Agreement”) is made as of the ____ day of _________, 2017 (the “Effective Date”), by and between LEGACY EDUCATION ALLIANCE, INC., a Nevada corporation, with an address of 1612 E. Cape Coral Parkway, Cape Coral, FL 33904 (together with its predecessor, the “Company”) and Anthony C. Humpage (the “Executive”).

-WHEREAS Executive was first engaged by the Company as Senior Vice President commencing July 10, 2017 (the “Start Date”); and
+WHEREAS Executive was first engaged by the Company’s predecessor as Chief Executive Officer on or about September 4, 2012 (the “Start Date”); and

-WHEREAS, the Company desires to continue to employ Executive in the capacity of Senior Vice President; and
+WHEREAS, the Company desires to continue to employ Executive in the capacity of Chief Executive Officer; and

 WHEREAS Executive is willing to continue make his services available to the Company on the terms and conditions set forth in this Agreement;

 NOW, THEREFORE, in consideration of the mutual covenants contained herein, and for such other good and valuable consideration, the receipt and sufficiency of which are hereby conclusively acknowledged, the parties, intending to be legally bound, agree as follow:

 1. Term.
 The Company hereby employs Executive as Chief Financial Officer of the Company, and Executive agrees to accept such employment and to serve the Company as such upon the terms and conditions hereof commencing on the Effective Date and continuing until terminated by either the Company or Executive subject to and in accordance with Section 7 of this Agreement (the “Term”).